AmiJoba22/RateMD-Datapipe/README.md

 Analyze and visualize doctor ratings from RateMDs to provide insights into healthcare quality accross different regions, and help patients make informed choices:
 - Identify geographic trends in doctor ratings at the state, county and zip code.
 - Determine which specialities perfrom best or worst in specific regions.
 - Help patients locate areas with high-rated doctors based on speciality and location.

+We’ll be identifying the average, minimum, maximum, and total number of doctor ratings
+-	Per county
+-	Postal code
+-	Per specialty
+-	Per state
+This will be conducted to determine which county, state, and zip code have the lowest doctor ratings.

 ## Functional Requirements
 - List the functional requirements for the project, detailing the core features and actions.